A Fracture Multiscale Model for Peridynamic enrichment within the Partition of Unity Method: Conclusion

 \subsubsection{Future work}

 In the next part of the series, we want to further investigate the effect of applying a displacement or a force from the local problem as boundary conditions on the local PD problem, see Section~\ref{sec:numerical:results:coupling:pum} for some preliminary results.
-Another aspect is to construct a suitable PD discretization in the local problem's domain employing the prescribed displacement, especially around the crack or discontinuity, to avoid the observed kink in the crack path.
+Another aspect is to construct a suitable PD discretization in the local problem's domain employing the prescribed displacement, especially around the crack or discontinuity.
 On the PUM side, we want to apply stable explicit time stepping schemes for enriched dynamic crack growth from the literature to avoid the small stability issues observed in the inclined crack example.

 A further topic would be the automatic identification of the domain where to switch to the non-local model in a running PUM simulation, \emph{e.g.}\ by some stress or strain based damage model.
 Ultimately, we want to combine all parts introduced in the series into an automated algorithm, such that information passes automatically between the PD and PUM codes.
 Specifically, this requires automatic extraction of the crack path on the PD side and passing the boundary values from the PUM to the local PD problem.
 Once the scheme is running, there are several more topics to investigate: Measuring the impact of global and local time step choices.
 Measuring the impact of different kinds of boundary conditions, with which we transfer information from the global PUM simulation to the local PD model.